DragonStuff/galactic-diner-guide/README.md

 ### Step 3: set up the database

-Before starting the application, we need to create the database and run migrations:
+Before starting the application, we need to create the database, run migrations and seed - and all of these will be done with this sole command:

 ```bash
 docker compose run --rm galactic mix ecto.setup